esl-ctu/tracexpert/docs/example-measurement.md

 - Command `k` followed by 16 bytes
   Loads an encryption key into the target.
 This command does not trigger a measurement.
 - Command `p` followed by 16 bytes
-  Starts encryption, enables the trigger on the operation of interest, and returns 16 bytes of ciphertext.
+  Starts encryption, enables the trigger, and returns 16 bytes of ciphertext.

 This type of interface is sufficient to demonstrate command formatting using protocols, triggered trace acquisition, and collection of plaintext, ciphertext, and power traces.